The Pill:

 Strong majorities support expanding coverage requirements for contraception to OTC options

-A second pill, “Zena,” a formulation with two hormones used by over 90% of pill users, is in the final stages of the FDA approval process for over-the-counter status.
-Watch the following videos for a medical overviews of over-the-counter birth control pills, plus what to expect as “Zena” makes its way through the regulatory process:
+Watch the following videos for a medical overview of over-the-counter birth control pills, plus what to expect as “Zena” makes its way through the regulatory process:

 Remove Barriers